-Well, I hope you all have a day where you hear the sweet sound of family!!!
+Well, I hope you all have a day where you CAN’T WAIT!!!

-Well, I hope you all have a day where you can't imagine what it will be like!!!
+Well, I hope you all have a day where you can enjoy some peace and quiet!!!

-Well, I hope you all have a day where you're going to miss this!!!
+Well, I hope you all have a day where you have someone to walk through life with!!!

-Well, I hope you all have a day where you pack it all in!!!
+Well, I hope you all have a day where it is smooth sailing!!!

-Well, I hope you all have a day where you listen to the sweet sounds of your family!!!
+Well, I hope you all have a day where you stay humble, work hard and relax harder!!!

-Well, I hope you all have a day where you are thankful!!!
+Well, I hope you all have a day where you give yourself limited access!!!